joekreu/basic_pcp/PARSING.md

 (6 to 8) and four different operators: `(6;6)`, `(7;6)`, `(8;7)`, `(8;8)`.
 The total number of operators is six which is the default for the unspecified `lexpr` value.

+Obviously, results obtained with option `-r` are not reproducible.

 #### 3.2.2 Expressions with explicitly specified binding powers (option `-d`)